QuantEcon/lecture-python.myst/lectures/wealth_dynamics.md

 update_states_jax = jax.jit(update_states_jax, static_argnums=(2,))
 ```

-Here’s function to simulate the time series of wealth for individual households using `for` loop and JAX.
+Here’s function to simulate the time series of wealth for individual households using a `for` loop and JAX.

 ```{code-cell} ipython3
 # Using JAX and for loop